-- Each year more than 100,000 acres of wetlands, which are nature’s water filters, capable of removing up to 90% of the pollutants in water, are destroyed, in large part to urban sprawl.
+- Each year, more than 100,000 acres of wetlands – which are nature’s water filters, capable of removing up to 90% of the pollutants in water, are destroyed – due in large part to urban sprawl.

-- The average American spends 443 hours per year in the car.
-In cities with urban sprawl the average time in the car is increasing substantially.
-Thus, creating more greenhouse gas emission and pollution than those living in the city.
+- The average American spends 443 hours per year in a car.
+In cities with urban sprawl, the average time spent in a car is increasing substantially; thus creating more greenhouse gas emissions and pollution from urban dwellers than from those living in the city.

-- A Smart Growth America study compared the county sprawl index to the health characteristics of more than 200,000 individuals living in 448 counties and found that people living in counties marked by sprawling development are likely to walk and bike less, weigh more, drive more, have a higher body mass index and suffer more from hypertension and chronic illnesses than people who live in less sprawling counties.
+- A Smart Growth America study compared the county sprawl index to the health characteristics of more than 200,000 individuals living in 448 counties.
+The research revealed that people living in counties marked by sprawling developments are likely to walk and bike less.
+They also tend to weigh more, drive more, have a higher body mass index, as well as suffer more from hypertension and chronic illnesses than people living in less sprawling counties.

 Action 1: Global Goodness

 - Reassess your dream.
 Have you always wanted a big house in the suburbs?
-Make a list of the pros and cons for living in the sprawl and include the environmental impacts.
+Make a list of the pros and cons of living in the sprawl – and don’t forget to include the environmental impacts.

-- Educate your friends and family on the detriment caused by urban sprawl.
+- Educate your friends and family on the environmental detriment caused by urban sprawl.

 Action 2: Planet Protector

-- Many times people focus on what they are lacking in a community and in turn could focus on what to add to the community to uplift it.
+- Many times people focus on what is lacking within a community, but in turn, could focus on what to add to the community to uplift it.

 Action 3: Earth Angel

 - Support local and global agendas that preserve natural resources and parks.
-The more land the government protects, the less areas that are available for sprawl.
+The more land that’s protected – the less that’s available for sprawl.